dr563105/dotfiles/README.md

 Since GNU Stow can automatically manage symlinked files, it is the recommended tool for setting up the dotfiles.

+Use either homebrew or `apt install stow` to install the software.

 The first step is to clone this repository in your $HOME folder:

 ```shell